 10:00pm — Lights out

-*Campers who want to ride the Highland Training Center (indoor foam pit, resi ramps, video editing) can do so with a Coach.
+*Campers who want to ride the HTC (indoor foam pit, resi ramps, video editing) can do so with a coach.

 **Schedule subject to change based on weather and participants

 Do I have to be an expert rider?